“The mind needs exercise as much as the body.” — John Morgan

 Intuition is the ability to gain knowledge without proof, evidence, or conscious reasoning.
-One derives information without understanding how the knowledge was acquired.
+One acquires information without understanding how.
 The word “intuition” a great variety of different meanings.
-It ranges from mystical insight to unconscious pattern-recognition.
-This would appear that intuition is at odds with logic, but intuition complements common sense and logic rather than at odds.
+It ranges from mystical insight to unconscious pattern recognition.
+On the surface, it would appear that intuition is at odds with logic, but intuition complements common sense and logic rather than at odds.

 “When I examine myself and my methods of thought, I come close to the conclusion that the gift of imagination has meant more to me than any talent for absorbing absolute knowledge”. — Albert Einstein

 To do this, we need to work equally with both the mind’s analytical and intuitive aspects.
 The only way to do this is with practice.
 Study logic and cultivate your intuition.
-Those eureka moments come when we are in the sweet-spot between intuition and logic.
+Those eureka moments come when we are in the sweet spot between instinct and reason.
 Understanding your personality is essential to this process.

 One also needs to learn to trust their intuition.
 Spend time in meditation and contemplation.
 The experienced seeker understands a connection between a healthy body and mind.
 And that logic and intuition are necessary for maintaining a healthy balance.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.